 The Bergen County Academies Global Education Initiative seeks to prepare students for success in a global economy and workforce; to provide students with an opportunity to interact with their peers in a global environment; to engender increased respect for values and traditions other than one's own; and to give students real-world exposure to, and experience with, students from another part of the world.
 The following is a sampling of past and future projects of the BCA Global Education Initiative.

-Sixteen BCA students and three faculty members traveled to Israel and participated in a fact-finding and collaboration-building mission to Israel.
-The trip was based on the common educational language of STEM — science, technology, engineering, and mathematics.
-The group visited hotbeds of innovation including the Weizmann Institute of Science, Technion-Israel Institute of Technology (often referred to as Israel's MIT), and Google's Tel Aviv campus, as well as high-tech company Applied Materials, an Air Force base, World ORT's YOU-niversity afterschool innovation learning center, and high schools excelling in STEM.
-(They also saw more standard tourist sites - Jerusalem's Old City, Rosh Hanikra, Ein Gedi, Masada, Tel Aviv-Jaffa, and a Druze village.
-The students and teachers returned eager to establish a relationship with the award-winning Shechakim High School for Excellence and Leadership in Nahariya, a city in northern Israel.
+Twelve BCA students and two faculty members traveled to Israel and participated in a collaboration-building mission with the Jewish Federation of Northern New Jersey based on the common educational language of STEM - science, technology, engineering, and mathematics.
+The group visited hotbeds of innovation including the Weizmann Institute of Science, Technion- Israel Institute of Technology (often referred to as Israel's MIT), and Google's Tel Aviv campus, as well and high schools excelling in STEM.
+(They also saw more standard tourist sites - Jerusalem's Old City, Rosh Hanikra, Ein Gedi, Masada, Tel Aviv-Jaffa, and a Druze village.)
+During the study abroad experience BCA continued to strengthen a relationship with the award- winning Shechakim High School for Excellence and Leadership in Nahariya, a city in northern Israel.

 Had you asked me 4 months ago whether I thought I would be able to go to Israel with school I would have laughed.
 Little did I know that you would present me with the amazing, life-changing opportunity to experience Israel as a global ambassador representing Bergen County Academies.
 And I truly thank you for making this far-fetched illusion a fantastic reality that enlightened the lives of numerous people, myself included.
 Nowhere else presents students with the opportunity to learn about technology and culture of other nations through first-hand experiences.
 Thank you again!
 (JL, AAST 2019)

-The Bergen County Academies, AVPA continued their sister school collaboration with Pierce College/American College of Greece (a high school in Athens Greece) when 14 Pierce students and 3 teachers visited BCA for a week long study abroad experience this April.
-The partnership included joint educational projects between our students and cultural engagements in New Jersey and New York City.
-The highlight of the visit was the BCA families providing homestays for the Greek students which allowed for a broader global experience with the BCA community.
-The educational culmination of the trip was a production by the Greek students where they performed Woman's Voices , a combination of Antigone by Sophocles and Electra and Medea by Euripides that highlighted the three tragic heroines who each undergo their own misfortune that characterized the female gender.
+AVPA/Theatre continued their sister school collaboration with Pierce College/American College of Greece (a high school in Athens Greece) when 21 junior and senior Theatre students visited Greece for a week long study abroad experience this April.
+The partnership included joint educational projects between our students and cultural engagements in Athens, Mycenae, Epidaurus, and the island of Aegina.
+The highlight of the visit was the Pierce families providing homestays for the BCA students which allowed for a broader global experience.
+The educational culmination of the trip was an opportunity for BCA students to share their production of Sophocle's Elektra with Greek and Turkish audiences as part of Pierce's Celebration of the Arts Festival.